sass/dart-sass/lib/src/embedded/README.md

 # Embedded Sass Compiler

 This directory contains the Dart Sass embedded compiler.
-This is a special mode of the Dart Sass command-line executable, only supported on the Dart VM and Node.js, in which it uses stdin and stdout to communicate with another endpoint, the "embedded host", using a protocol buffer-based protocol.
+This is a special mode of the Dart Sass command-line executable, in which it uses stdin and stdout to communicate with another endpoint, the "embedded host", using a protocol buffer-based protocol.
 See [the embedded protocol specification] for details.

 [the embedded protocol specification]: https://github.com/sass/sass/blob/main/spec/embedded-protocol.md